 In addition, WSDOT’s first priority is safety for drivers as well as construction and maintenance crews.
 Wet and cold weather increases the risk of injury to workers and creates difficult driving conditions for motorists.

 Has WSDOT made repairs to this joint in the past?

 This bridge on Interstate 5 was originally built in 1956, and rebuild and widened in 1986.
-We are currently replacing the concrete that surrounds the bridge joint and replacing the waterproof seal that was installed in 1986.
+We replaced the concrete that surrounds the bridge joint and will replace the waterproof seal that was installed in 1986.
 There have been numerous temporary repairs on this particular bridge joint in the past 5 years.
 The most recent repair was in February, 2014.

 How many other joints on I-5 need to be replaced?

 At present, no other expansion joints are scheduled for repairs on I-5 in Thurston County.
 However, WSDOT’s highways are aging and our crews monitor the expansion joints on all our bridges closely to monitor their conditions and look for signs of stress.
 This particular bridge joint was folded into the I-5 – Vicinity Tumwater Blvd to Gravelly Lake Dr – Paving project.

 The next expansion joint on our radar in the area is on the I-5 bridge spanning Pacific Avenue on Olympia.
 That expansion joint, too, is aging and requiring multiple repairs.
 At present we have no funds to replace that joint, so we will continue to keep it operational as best as we can.